masumbillah21/ostad_php/README.md

-# Assignment 03
+# Live Test 03

-## Task 1: String Manipulation
+## Task 1:

-Create a string variable called $text with the value "The quick brown fox jumps over the lazy dog.".
-Write a PHP function which takes "$text" as an argument to:

-Convert the string to all lowercase.
-Replace "brown" with "red" in the string.
+Create an associative array called $student with the following key-value pairs:

+'name' => 'Alice', 'age' => 22, 'grade' => 'A'

-Print the modified text.
+Print the age of the student.

-## Task 2: Array Manipulation
+## Task 2:

-Create an array called $numbers containing the numbers 1 to 10.
-Write a PHP function which takes the "$numbers" array as an argument to remove the even numbers from the array and print the resulting array.
+Create an associative array called $student with the key-value pairs:

+'name' => 'Alice', 'age' => 22, 'grade' => 'A'

+Check if the 'grade' key exists in the array using array_key_exists() and print the result.

-## Task 3: Array Sorting
+## Task 3:

-Create an array called $grades with the following values: 85, 92, 78, 88, 95.
-Write a PHP function which takes "$grades" as an argument to sort the array in descending order and print the sorted grades as array.
+Create an array called $numbers with values 100, 200, 50, 40, 50.

+Use a foreach loop to print each value in the array.

-## Task 4: Multidimensional Array
+## Task 4:

-Create a multidimensional array called $studentGrades to store the grades of three students.
-Each student has grades for three subjects: Math, English, and Science.
-Write a PHP function which takes "$studentGrades" as an argument to calculate and print the average grade for each student.
+Create an array called $names with values 'Talha', 'Afnan', 'Mashrufa', 'Zia', 'Iqbal', 'Habib', 'Airin', ‘Moni’.

+Use the array_filter() function to filter names that start with the letter 'M'.

+Print the filtered names.

-## Task 5: Password Generator
+## Task 5:

-Create a PHP function called generatePassword($length) that generates a random password of the specified length.
-The password should include lowercase letters, uppercase letters, numbers, and special characters (!@#$%^&*()_+).
-Write a PHP program to generate a password with a length of 12 characters using this function and print the password.
+Create a string variable $originalString with the value 'Hello, World!'.

+Use the strrev() function to reverse the string.

+Print the reversed string.